Will Benson: Cincinnati Reds

 Benson was optioned to Triple-A Louisville to begin the 2025 season.
 He was called up to Cincinnati from April 8 to 12, then again on May 9.
 He homered in four straight games from May 15 to 18, all Reds wins.
 Benson was named the National League Player of the Week for the eighth week of the season after going 10-for-19 (.526) with five home runs and 10 RBI in that period.
 He was the first Red to win the award since Rece Hinds won the previous July.
 Benson returned to the minors in August but was promoted back to Cincinnati when the team designated Jake Fraley for assignment.

+On April 19, 2026, in a game against the Minnesota Twins, Benson scored two runs in a game without seeing a single pitch.
+This is believed to be the first time an MLB player scored two or more runs in a game without seeing a single pitch since King Kelley achieved the feat on June 27, 1887.

+Benson played in 51 games for the Reds in 2026, slashing .188/.310/.333 with three home runs, six RBI, and one stolen bases.
+Benson was designated for assignment by Cincinnati on July 4.
+He cleared waivers and was sent outright to the Triple-A Louisville Bats on July 8.

 Personal life

-Benson and his wife Lindsey have a son.
+Benson and his wife Lindsey have a son and a daughter.

 Benson's father, Ted, played college basketball for the Purdue Boilermakers.
 He has an older brother, Theodore Charles, who died as a five year old after being hit by a school bus.
 He also has a mother and sister.

 Benson has been friends since childhood with MLB player Xzavion Curry.
+They both played for the Guardians in 2022 and Curry made his MLB debut 14 days after Benson.

 Benson plays chess and played with former teammates Steven Kwan and Joey Votto.

 Before signing with Cleveland, Benson planned to walk-on for the Duke Blue Devils basketball team.